OAuth2.0 authentication

 2. It is also possible to verify that the public key is valid by adding public key contents to the public key box.

-3. Copy the JWT token that was generated
+3. Copy the JWT token that was generated.

-Use the JWT token for authorization
+Exchange JWT token for Authorization token

 Authorization: Bearer <jwt_token>